tinymce/tinymce-docs/_includes/configuration/toolbar-mode.md

 The `toolbar_mode` option is used to extend the toolbar to accommodate the overflowing toolbar buttons.
 This option is useful for small screens or small editor frames.

-The editor will move toolbar buttons to the toolbar drawer based on:
+When the toolbar_mode is set to `'floating'` or `sliding`, the editor will move toolbar buttons to the toolbar drawer based on:

 - The defined toolbar groups.
 - The width of the editor.

 For example.
-If the following toolbar configuration is wider than the editor, the toolbar will be split at the group separator (`|`).
+If the following toolbar configuration is wider than the editor, the items before the separator (`|`) will appear in the main toolbar and the rest will be moved to the toolbar drawer.

 ```js
 tinymce.init({